PoornimaShri1311/limehome-automation-tests/README.md

 We expect you to send us a link to your code on Gitlab or Github.

 ### Technology:
-We recommend Playwright, but you can use any testing methodology or tool that you prefer.
+We strongly recommend Playwright, but you can use any testing methodology or tool that you prefer.

-If you have any questions or feedback about the challenge, don't hesitate to reach out to us: tech-hiring@limehome.com Good luck with the challenge!
+If you have any questions or feedback about the challenge, don't hesitate to reach out to us!

+Good luck with the challenge!
 We are looking forward to your solution!